this article is for subscribers only

 Photo from Coolhuntermx

 Superette is a super cute bar with a very specific agenda.
-They pretty much do two things: galette (not the dessert tart, but a Breton Galette – buckwheat crepes, with ham, Emmental, egg and the like), and normandy cider.
+They do two things: galette (Breton style – buckwheat crepes, with ham, Emmental, egg and the like), and Normandy cider.
 So if you're in the mood for that, this is the spot.
 If you're not, then I don't know what to tell you, maybe you just can't handle a perfect combination.
-Pear cider is so back!
+Their cider list is impressive, expect to pay accordingly – though there are some reasonable by-the-glass options.

 Superette